Generic Name: ruxolitinib (RUX oh LI ti nib)

 What other drugs will affect Jakafi?

-This list is not complete.
-Other drugs may interact with ruxolitinib, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may interact with ruxolitinib.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Jakafi (ruxolitinib)